Check your Medicare eligibility in a few simple clicks. Start Here!

 What does Medicare Part C cover?

-Medicare Part C is Medicare Advantage (MA) plans and must provide the same basic coverage as Medicare Parts A and B, but also feature extra benefits, such as dental, vision, hearing, fitness memberships, and more.
+Medicare Part C is Medicare Advantage (MA) plans and must provide the same basic coverage as Medicare Parts A and B, but also provide additional benefits not covered by Original Medicare.
 Plans that include prescription drug coverage are referred to as Medicare Advantage Prescription Drug (MAPD) plans.
 Medicare Advantage plans also cap your out-of-pocket costs for covered services during the plan year.

 Medicare Part C offers an alternative to Original Medicare (Parts A and B) for your health and drug coverage.
 Medicare Advantage plans are comprehensive plans offered by private insurance companies that are contracted and approved by Medicare.
 They offer plans that roll Part A (hospital-related), Part B (medical insurance), and often Part D (prescription drug) benefits into one plan.